shashankvkt/ros_gui/README.md

     git clone https://github.com/shashankvkt/ros_gui.git

-4.compile your paackage by typing the following command in your catkin_Ws directory.
+4.compile your paackage by typing the following command in your catkin_ws directory.

     catkin_make
 5. Open a new terminal and type

     roscore
 6. Open another terminal and type the following command

     rqt --standalone rqt_mypkg